Nicaragua: How Latin America Reacted

 Investors are right to be concerned about the upcoming constitutional assembly.

-The incoming president’s market-friendly agenda will face strong headwinds.
+The new president’s market-friendly agenda will face strong headwinds.

 Peru’s economy has long been largely safe from its unstable politics.
 The April 11 election could change that.